Buying your council home

 Right to Buy scams

 You should be aware of scams from companies or individuals who offer to help you buy your home but end up owning the property themselves.
-The money they offer isn't enough to buy another home, and you won't be eligible for another tenancy from us.
+The money they offer is not enough to buy another home, and you will not be eligible for another tenancy from us.
 If you are approached, contact us or get independent legal advice from a solicitor or the Citizens Advice Bureau.